mataiodoxion/mataiodoxion.github.io/content/blog/2025-12-10-smash-morts-server-2.md

 api.add_resource(PythonExec, "/python")
 ```

 The endpoint allows **unauthenticated** arbitrary code execution!
 Huzzah!
 So, both locally *AND* online, I can send web requests to execute Python code.
+Funnily enough, the code (written by a competitor in CyberPatriot -- or rather, written via vibe coding) is effectively a backdoor into any downstream system including this one.

 So, for example, I can grab `/etc/passwd`:
 ```bash